 - Assist you in setting achievable academic and career goals.

-- Facilitate your understanding of university and School of Sustainability academic requirements, policies and procedures.
+- Facilitate your understanding of university, College of Global Futures, and School of Sustainability academic requirements, policies and procedures.

 - Teach you how to find available resources both inside and outside of ASU that will enhance your education.